By Treven Pyles

 The kidney damage renal toxicity causes usually leads to the inability of the body to get rid of excess urine and waste.
 As a result, blood electrolytes such as potassium and magnesium will become elevated.
 Kidney damage is the consequence of muscle tissue breakdown.
 Renal toxicity is also known as nephrotoxicity.
 The following symptoms may indicate kidney toxicity:

 In the context of toxic exposure occurring at military bases, a simple definition of nephrotoxicity is renal disease or dysfunction arising as a direct or indirect result of exposure to industrial chemicals.
 One of the most heavily contaminated military bases in the country is Camp Lejeune.
-So, if you were stationed at Camp Lejeune for at least 30 consecutive days between 1953 and 1987 and came to struggle with renal toxicity, please contact our law firm to recover compensation.
+So, if you were stationed there for at least 30 consecutive days between 1953 and 1987 and came to struggle with renal toxicity, please contact our law firm to file a Camp Lejeune toxic water claim or lawsuit.

 The kidneys, due to their concentrating ability and excretory function, are highly vulnerable to the impact of toxic exposure.
 Benzene exposure was associated with kidney injury, and xylene exposure has been found to cause kidney damage in laboratory animals.
 These chemicals are industrial solvents that lurk in dangerous concentrations in the environment of hundreds of military bases across the United States.
 Exposure to toluene, another solvent, was discovered to cause renal damage and toxicity in humans.
 Other toxic agents linked to renal toxicity are: